-Law Firms and every business investing in Google Ads should know that paid marketing campaigns are not “set them and forget them.”
+Law firms, just like all businesses investing in Google Ads, should know that paid marketing campaigns are not a “set them and forget them” strategy.
 They require fine-tuning and optimizations.
 To ensure that your Google Ads strategy yields the maximum ROI, you should understand, monitor, and track the following KPIs (Key Performance Indicators).

-It might look like an oversimplistic KPI but think about it as the beginning of all.
-How can you have a conversion?
-How could your Law Firm sign a new client through digital marketing without getting traffic on your ads?
-It can be the first indication of a well-performing campaign that has the potential to grow further or needs to be revised.
-That’s not an absolute make-it or break-it factor, though.
-Certain practice areas and specific high-intent keywords might not get too many clicks but yield results that can be measured differently.
-We wouldn’t, for example, compare the clicks of a Car Accidents to those of a PPC campaign for an Immigration attorney that tends to be more generic and generates more traffic.
+It might look like an oversimplified KPI but think about it as the beginning of all other KPIs.
+How do you get conversions?
+How does your law firm sign new clients through digital marketing without getting traffic on your ads?
+Clicks are the first indication of a well-performing campaign that has the potential to grow further or, perhaps, needs to be revised.
+This isn’t an absolute make-it or break-it factor, though.
+Certain practice areas and specific high-intent keywords might not get too many clicks but may still yield results that can be measured differently.
+We wouldn’t, for example, compare the clicks of a car accident ad to those of a PPC campaign for an Immigration attorney, as the latter tends to be more generic and generate more traffic.

 - Click-Through Rate (CTR)

-CTR is the total number of Clicks divided by the Number of Impressions.
-So, if, for example, your Personal Injury Law Firm’s Google Ads got 70 clicks over 1000 views, your CTR is 7%.
+CTR is the total number of clicks divided by the number of impressions.
+So if, for example, your Personal Injury law firm’s Google Ads got 70 clicks over 1000 views, your CTR is 7%.
 It’s an important KPI that will allow you to potentially understand how relevant your ad is and how desirable your services look to the searchers.
-There is no golden standard for CTR, and although the legal vertical average is close to 3%, you should look at it case-by-case, campaign-by-campaign, and benchmark against your competitors.
+There is no golden standard for CTR.
+So although the legal vertical average is close to 3%, you should look at it case-by-case and campaign-by-campaign, measuring your progress against your competitors.

-Tip: If your CTR appears to be below average, you can work on your ad copy to improve its conversion rate and add the appropriate Google ads extensions.
+Tip: If your CTR appears to be below average, you can work on your ad copy to improve its conversion rate and add the appropriate Google Ad extensions.

 CTR average per industry: